sribee/stix-pattern-evaluator/README.md

 ### Resolving the object path
 The STIX object path is part of the Cyber Oservable data model.
 In our above example, this would be the `process:name` in our condition.
 This example will demonstrate how the `PatternEvaluator` interacts with the `ObjectPathResolver`.

-First, we need to create a static resolver and initialize this with some dummy data:
+First, we need to create a static resolver:
 ```java
 public class StaticObjectPathResolver implements ObjectPathResolver {
     private final Map<String, Object> objectPaths = new HashMap<>();